rsksmart/rif-relay-contracts/Readme.md

 as your project and the change your package.json file to import this dependency like this `"@rsksmart/rif-relay-contracts": "../rif-relay-contracts",` instead of having the repository url.
 That will let you have always the latest version and addresses for your contracts.

+#### Husky and linters

+We use husky to check linters and code styles on commits, if you commit your changes and the commit fails on lint or prettier checks you can use these command to check and fix the errors before trying to commit again:

+* `npm run lint:ts`: to check linter bugs for typescript
+* `npm run lint:ts:fix`: to fix linter bugs for typescript
+* `npm run lint:sol`: to see bugs on solidity
+* `npm run prettier`: to check codestyles errors
+* `npm run prettier:fix`: to fix codestyles errors